nating/microprocessor/README.md

 Here is a screenshot of the code for memory.
 Each memory location holds an instruction of the Trivial Program.
 The comments show the index in memory, the assembly code, the pseudo code and the instruction in bits:

 <img src="https://github.com/nating/microprocessor/blob/master/Images/Trivial-Program.png">

+### Control Memory
+Control memory has all of the micro-operations for each instruction.
+Micro-operations are more complicated than their corresponding instructions.

 ### Testing
 There are testbenches for each component to make sure larger components were built with strong foundations of smaller components that worked for every edge case.